 - CORLEAP – Conference of the Regional and Local Authorities for the Eastern Partnership

 Recent Policy Developments

-The new EU Global Strategy “Shared Vision, Common Action: Stronger Europe” launched in June 2016 outlines EU’s key interests and principles guiding EU’s external action.
+The EU Global Strategy “Shared Vision, Common Action: Stronger Europe” launched in June 2016 outlined EU’s key interests and principles guiding EU’s external action.
 According to the Strategy, EU’s Foreign and Security Policy will pursue five priorities, three of which are directly pertinent to the Eastern Partnership (EaP) region: